jsvine/tinystats/README.md

 ```

-By default, each command outputs its results as a CSV spreadsheet to the terminal's standard output.
+Each command will print its results to the command line.
 So, to save a spreadsheet of every URL I've included in [Data Is Plural](https://tinyletter.com/data-is-plural) as `dip-urls.csv`, I'd run this command:

 ```
 tinystats urls data-is-plural > dip-urls.csv